Date: 16 May 2019. Saving on

 the best aloe infused tissues.
 Plus I save money by not purchasing

-It wasn't just the laundry load
+It was not just the laundry load

 better/warmer flannel nightgown.
 The old one was stained and I